pph-collective/titan-oscar/README.md

 This can either be the name of a [tag](https://github.com/marshall-lab/TITAN/releases) or a git commit hash (only recommended for developers).

+This will always overwrite any existing version of titan you have installed.

 ```
 ./installTitan.py <version or hash>
 ./installTitan.py v2.1.0